-The doors of St. Mary's Church opened for a special Mass Wednesday.
-It celebrated the feast of the assumption.
-This was the first time in five years a service was held in the Jamesville church since it closed.
-Many people filed the pews.
-Our Iris St. Meran spoke with former parishioners about coming back after so many years.
+The doors of St. Mary's Church in Jamesville opened for a special Mass this morning to celebrate the Feast of the Assumption.
+It is the first time a service has been held in the building since the Diocese decided to merge this parish with Holy Cross in 2007.
+Our Iris St. Meran reports.

-"Bishop Cunningham issued a statement in Janaury of this year, indicating that occasionally services can be held in the church building itself: masses, a wedding, a funeral, etcetera.
+"Bishop Cunningham issued a statement in January of this year, indicating that occasionally services can be held in the church building itself: masses, a wedding, a funeral, etcetera.
 So, this is the first Mass since that directive that's being celebrated at St. Mary's," said Danielle Cummings, Syracuse Diocese Communications Director.

 Cummings says there isn't anything else scheduled here in the near future.